-Group Campground: The campground is open all year.
+Group Campgrounds: The campgrounds are open all year.
 Reservations are required; contact the park.
-The site accommodates up to 40 persons.
-The limit of stay is as noted below from March to December; the rest of the year it is 30 days.
+Each site accommodates up to 50 persons.
+The limit of stay is as noted below from March through December; the rest of the year it is 30 days.